osgi/osgi.enroute.site/_tutorial/032-tutorial_microservice-jpa.md

 layout: toc-guide-page
 lprev: 030-tutorial_microservice.html
 lnext: 015-Prerequisite.html
-summary: Demonstrates how to upgrade an Application and the use JPA & Hibernate (< 10 minutes).
+summary: Demonstrates how to upgrade an Application and then use JPA and Hibernate (< 10 minutes).
 author: enRoute@paremus.com
 sponsor: OSGi™ Alliance
 ---